mym0404/react-native-styled-system/README.md

 > It does not fully support the grammar of `styled-system` and there are some grammars that are not currently supported, but this is not a technical limitation and will be added as needed.
 >
 > Styles such as `justifySelf` that are not yet supported in React Native obviously cannot be added in the future.

-## Supported features

-- Allows arguments such as `m, px, py, bg, flex, flexDirection, position` to be passed directly to Props according to the grammar of `styled-system`.
-- Users can define the design system by directly defining and delivering themes.
-- TypeScript can be fully used through the Type Generation process using CLI.
-- Logical or responsive values such as `safeAreaTop` and `sidePadding` can be injected into the theme and used as token values.
-- Integrate Dark Theme easily.

 ## Contributing